 We may collect information about you from other sources.
 This may include the following:

 - Information that we receive from our partners and registered advisors (see “business relationship management” above)

 - Publicly available information, including from sources such as Companies House and the Electoral Roll

 - Information you have shared publicly, including on social media

 - Information from third party databases including credit reference agencies

 Sometimes you will have given your consent for other websites, services or third parties to provide information to us.
-This could include information we receive about you if you use any of the other websites that we operate or the other services that we provide, including the LEP website (www.liverpoollep.org) and our portal on Evolutive.
+This could include information we receive about you if you use any of the other websites that we operate or the other services that we provide, including Growth Platform website (www.growthplatform.org) and our portal on Evolutive.
 In these cases we will have informed you when we collected that data if we intend to share those data internally and combine it with data collected on this site.
 We will also have told you for what purpose we will share and combine your data.